 ANDACAMINO INDIANS.
 A few individuals are identified by this name (Spanish for "wanderer") in the records of San José y San Miguel de Aguayo Mission at San Antonio.
 It seems likely that this was a convenient term used by mission personnel to refer to displaced Indians of unidentifiable band or tribal origins.
 No such name appears in other eighteenth-century documents.
 J. R. Swanton listed Andacamino as a Coahuiltecan band, but he presented no evidence in support of this linguistic identification.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ANDACAMINO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma30), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ANDACAMINO INDIANS," accessed May 26, 2020, http://www.tshaonline.org/handbook/online/articles/bma30.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.